doberman/dbrmn-syntax-resources/code-guidelines/code-repo-guidelines.md

 As we have Daniel Renaissance Man Hägglund in our team, we do also follow the [12 Factor app](https://12factor.net/) philosophy, to various extent.

+### Readme contains full instructions on how to get started

+A good rule of thumb is that any colleague should _ideally_ be able to read the readme, and from there be able to set up their own local environment.
+This is very very helpful when inviting new developers to a project, and can even be used as a test for the instructions.

+Make sure to update it when scripts or tools changes along the project.

 ### [Environment variables](https://12factor.net/config)

 Yes, we do all have secrets.
 And most hosting providers offers good interfaces to manage them too.